h-eugene/Obsidian/Midterm 1 - AGLA.md

 **The second way via cross product (area interpretation):**

-1. We find some point in the line and make
+1. We should find some point in the line and make the vector by this point and the given point
+2. Define the direction vector
+3. We have two vectorc that makes parallelogramm,